 In 1973, the US Supreme Court ruled (Roe vs Wade) that abortion was a medical matter for a woman and her doctor to decide with minimal government interference.
-Many restrictive state laws became invalid and many abortion clinics were established.
+Restrictive state laws became invalid and many abortion clinics opened.

-But the victory was short-lived.
+The victory was short-lived.
 Although the Human Life Amendment (giving the fetus rights as a person) was blocked, other laws limit access to abortion.
-In 1977, the Hyde amendment blocked the use of federal Medicaid funds for abortion.
-As of 1988, only 14 states fund abortion.
+For example, the Hyde amendment blocked the use of federal Medicaid funds for abortion.

 Since 1973, conservative appointees to the Supreme Court have upheld state laws requiring minors (under 18) to have both parents' consent for an abortion.
-The Webster decision, taken by the Court in 1989, opened the door to state laws such as those requiring tests of fetal viability or further restricting the use of public funds for abortion.
+The Webster decision in 1989 permitted state laws such as those requiring tests of fetal viability or further restricting the use of public funds for abortion.